The Kelley Pages: Mark Curran Of L3-Communications

 Mark Curran

 We are looking forward to being successful on the aviation maintenance related contracts as they get recompeted.
-Then we’re looking forward to relocating this office to another location in Cummings Research Park towards the end of the year.
+Then were looking forward to relocating this office to another location in Cummings Research Park towards the end of the year.
 Finally, of course, we want to continue to support both our government and our commercial customers.